surendraLongre/Music-for-Linux/README.md

 > the variable `music_path` is set to the location of file of urls

+## Necessary environment variables
+> set `SONGDIR` variable as the path to the directory of songs

+> set `LYRCDIR` variable as the path to the directory of lyrics

 # Idea of the Project
 > This project uses `mpv` media player to play songs, currently only online links are part of main song search list